Skip to content

 Enable HMR updates during development.
 You can disable this to avoid the small overhead of live translation updates and work solely with the source language.
 HMR is highly optimized: it updates only the affected components, preserving application state and avoiding full reloads.

-If you want to use Gemini live translation, you can provide your API key here directly, or use the special value env to use the GEMINI_API_KEY environment variable.
+You can provide your API key here in apiKey directly, or use the special value env (default) to use the GEMINI_API_KEY environment variable.
 If the environment variable is not set, Gemini will not be used, as if it was disabled.
 It can also be always disabled by setting this to null, in which case the environment variable will not be used even if it is set.